 How We Can Be Of Service

-If you have any questions about how to prepare to achieve the reversal of a portion of a family court judgment, I encourage you to call AAA Family Law at (407) 260-6001 and schedule an initial consultation with family law appeals attorney Eduardo J. Mejias.
+If you have any questions about how to prepare to achieve the reversal of a portion of a family court judgment, I encourage you to call us at (407) 260-6001 and schedule an initial consultation with family law attorney Eduardo J. Mejias.

 At the consultation I will listen to the reasons why you believe an appeal is needed.
 I will then explain the documents that you would have to provide for us to review the trial court case and decide whether or not an appeal is recommended.
 After that review, if an appeal is recommended and you agree to proceed, I will quote you the attorney retention fee.
 This will be a fixed fee whose total you will know before signing any contract or making any payment, not an hourly rate.